Frequently Asked Questions

 or email us at

-Located in Roanoke and Lynchburg, Virginia, and soon to open in White Sulphur Springs, West Virginia, Rockfab specializes in the custom fabrication of natural stone and designing custom cabinetry with Tedd Wood Cabinetry and Wellborn Cabinetry.
+Located in Roanoke Virginia, Rockfab specializes in the custom fabrication of natural stone and designing custom cabinetry with Tedd Wood Cabinetry and Wellborn Cabinetry.
 We import granite, marble, limestone, travertine, slate, onyx and sodalite slabs from all over the world, creating masterpieces for your home and office.
 We also fabricate LG Hi-Macs®, Cambria®, Living Stone®, Compac®, Wilsonart®, Vicostone®, Samsung Staron®, DuPont Corian®, DuPont Zodiaq™ quartz.

-Serving the Shenandoah Valley, the Central, Southside, Southwest, Piedmont regions of Virginia, and Southwestern West Virginia including: Roanoke, Salem, Daleville, Hardy, Bedford, Smith Mountain Lake, Rocky Mount, Martinsville, Danville, Reidsville NC, South Boston, Blacksburg, Christiansburg, Radford, Wytheville, Lynchburg, Forest, Monroe, Appomattox, Piedmont, Amherst, Lovingston, Lexington, Clifton Forge, Covington, Hot Springs, Hinton, Staunton, Waynesboro, Charlottesville, Harrisonburg, and West Virginia areas including: White Sulphur Springs, Oak Hill, Alderson, Conceverte, Union, Frankford, Rainelle, Lewisburg, Williamsburg, Fayetteville, Beckley, Peterstown, Princeton, Bluefield.
+Serving the Shenandoah Valley, the Central, Southside, Southwest, Piedmont regions of Virginia, and Southwestern West Virginia including: Roanoke, Salem, Daleville, Hardy, Bedford, Smith Mountain Lake, Rocky Mount, Martinsville, Danville, Reidsville NC, South Boston, Blacksburg, Christiansburg, Radford, Wytheville, Lynchburg, Forest, Monroe, Appomattox, Piedmont, Amherst, Lovingston, Lexington, Clifton Forge, Covington, Hot Springs, Hinton, Waynesboro, Charlottesville, Harrisonburg, and West Virginia areas including: White Sulphur Springs, Oak Hill, Alderson, Conceverte, Union, Frankford, Rainelle, Lewisburg, Williamsburg, Fayetteville, Beckley, Peterstown, Princeton, Bluefield, Harrisonburg and Staunton.